flownexus-lwm2m/flownexus/doc/source/deploy.rst

    }
    @enduml

-The following diagram shows the Docker Compose environment.
-The file ``docker-compose.yml`` defines the services and their configuration.
+The following diagram shows the Container Environment.
+The file ``compose.yml`` defines the services and their configuration.
 The file ``Dockerfile.leshan`` defines the Leshan container and the file ``Dockerfile.django`` defines the Django container.